 And do you have any advice for teachers, careers practitioners or parents supporting a creative child?

 Creativity is really important – I think that’s the thing to remember.
 Creative courses really value that ability above all else.
 It is creativity and critical thinking that’s at the heart of how we solve major problems in the world.
 We need those sorts of skills and they apply right across our economy and right across our society.
 There are more options for students going into a creative course than people often think.

 Sometimes when we look at creativity, we think of particular art forms like dance and sculpture or playing a musical instrument, and they’re all very important but there’s a lot more to what you get out of a creative course than simply becoming an expert in one of those fields.
 Career options are much broader – businesses of all sorts need creativity to survive.
 Innovation is at the heart of productivity in an economy and what’s at the heart of innovation?
 Creativity.
 These are the sorts of skills that we want our kids to have because it’s going to be the future of economic success for our state and for individual business and industry success.

 Want to learn more the Creative SCOPE Team?

 What kind of growth and innovation have we seen in creative industries this year?

 If you think about the games, animation, and visual effects sectors [during the pandemic] they have done amazingly well.
-There’s been quite a few companies I’ve talked to who’s income and revenue have been really strong in the last few months.
+There have been quite a few companies I’ve talked to whose income and revenue have been really strong in the last few months.
 There’s a lot of people at home playing games, and visual effects work and other tech-based work in the creative sector, have been able to continue with people working from home.
-Those sorts of jobs have been really resilient and they’re keeping on going – and in some cases growing strongly.
+Those sorts of jobs have been really resilient and they’re keeping ongoing – and in some cases growing strongly.